nikos-amofa/interview-rounds-react-ts/TechDesign.md

 Description:

-- There's a header in the interview automation page
+- There's a header in the interview process page
 - The header includes candidate's profile picture, name, and role title the candidate applied for
 - This API is to provide the information to the frontend